 Please take the time to familiarize yourself with the resources on this site, including important dates and forms that you will need to complete.

 The Faculty of Graduate Studies has information and resources to help you navigate becoming a successful new student.

 Graduate programs in Applied Health Sciences offers a unique educational opportunity that emphasizes an individualized program of study.
 To help ensure you have all of the information you need to successfully complete your degree, please review your student handbook.

-All MA/MSc and PhD students are expected to begin their progress form and submit it to the FAHS Graduate Student Office located in STH 439 by September 15 of the first year in the program.
+All MA/MSc and PhD students are expected to begin their Progress Report Form and submit it to the FAHS Graduate Studies Office located in STH 439 by March of the first year in the program.

 Students are then expected to update the form in-person regularly as key milestones are met.

-Note: Full-time MA/MSc and PhD students, once registered, must maintain continuous registration in each term until all degree requirements have been fulfilled.
+Note: Full-time MA/MSc and PhD students must maintain continuous registration in each term in the thesis course until all degree requirements have been fulfilled.